jianliu10/jianliu.github.io/_posts/1998-01-01-java-technical-note-2018.md

 # 2018 technical notes #

+## OO

+PEI:
+- polymorphism
+- Encapsulation (Information hiding)
+- Inheritance

 ## design patterns

-builder, singleton, prototype, factory, abstract factory, adapter, wrapper, facade, proxy, chain of responsibility, , iterator, mediator, observer, visitor, strategy, memento, template
+builder, singleton, prototype, factory, abstract factory, adapter, wrapper, facade (a interface of a subsystem), proxy (stub to a remote object), chain of responsibility, iterator, mediator (broadcast), observer, visitor (visit a tree), strategy (algorithm switch), memento (state persistence), template

+adapter vs wrapper:
+adapter is used to convert a external interface provided by a third party lib to a internal interface expected by the app code.
+The external interface declaration and interface interface declaration are different. wrapper and wrappee provides similar interface declaration.
+A wrapper is used to modified, enrich, extend a wrappee's behavior.

+chain of responsibility: a request is passed down a chain of objects. each object in the chain is responsible of processing a specific task.

 ## Spring framework two essential features